 - Take it slow.
 Proceed with caution.
 Driving slow and using extra caution when turning or backing up are ways to stay safe.

 - Correctly set your side mirrors.
-Many drivers could benefit from moving the side mirrors further out.
-Also consider adding blind spot mirrors to your side mirrors.
+Move the side mirrors out or consider adding blind spot mirrors to your side mirrors.

 - Embrace technology.
 Many cars now come equipped with a standard backup camera, and a lot of vehicles now come with motion detection, cross traffic alerts and parking assist systems.
 (Wondering what's new these days?
 See what made our list of 12 high-tech car safety upgrades to consider.)

 - Keep your distance.
 Avoid parking too close to other cars in the parking lot.

 - Watch out for stray carts.
 Gusty winds can send shopping carts zooming…right into your car.